hanielsd/hanielsd/README.md

 - 🚀 Currently, I’m working as a Full Stack Developer at EMG Consulting.
 - 🤝 Eager to team up with fellow developers to innovate.
-- 💬 Let's discuss about MERN tech stack tools.
+- 💬 Let's discuss about MERN tech stack tools and blockchain technology.
 - 📫 You can reach me via [Gmail](mailto:hannelalex12@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/hanielsd).
 - ⚡ Fun fact: Besides coding, I'm a huge music enthusiast.